 We are very excited to bring you yet another big Amped Replay update today!
-The number one player designed specifically for front line policing and investigating is back and packed with lots of new features and improvements, which we think you are going to love!
+The number one player designed specifically for front line policing and investigating is back and packed with lots of new features and improvements.
+We think you are going to love them!

 In line with our development strategy for 2022, we continue to bring performance improvements, as promised – this time adding CPU Multi-threading Support and Standard Rounding Chroma Up-sampling for the decoding and playback of video.
 You will now also be able, if you wish, to customize your interpolation method when resizing video clips.

 Let’s go through the complete list of updates we have in store for you.

 With 4K and UHD video now comfortably established in the market, it is becoming increasingly important to make the most of our hardware to facilitate the decoding, playback, rendering and export of video.
 At Amped Software we always strive for forensic correctness.
 Maintaining evidential consistency between different systems had always priority over user’s hardware capabilities.
 But after extensive testing, we have determined that we could empower our decoding system whilst maintaining forensic correctness.
 We have introduced multi-threading support to decode and playback video faster than ever before!

 Multi-threading is the ability of a Central Processing Unit (or CPU) to provide multiple threads of a program execution simultaneously.
 This ability, though, also needs to be supported by the Operating System and the program in question.

 The Amped video engine is capable of decoding frames using all the available threads in a CPU.
 When this option is active, as you may imagine, the process of decoding those frames and rendering them visible on your screen is considerably accelerated.
 And in turn, this minimizes the risk of slowing down real time playback.
 It is especially relevant when working with very high resolution video such as 4K and UHD.